Machinist 2nd Shift

 Could require simple use of formulas, charts, tables, drawings, specifications, schedules, or diagrams.

-Familiarity of CNC and/or Manual Machines, 1-2 years’ experience in a machine shop is preferred.
+Experience with CNC and / or Manual Machines, 1-2 years’ experience in a machine shop is preferred.

 Responsibility for Safety of Others